 - Tell me how the solution can be improved.

 Some people say that finishing all the tasks is not crucial, since the most important thing is the way the candidate drives the technical part.
 Well, due to the fact that I am asking for the absolute basics here, I really expect everything to be completed within the time frame.
 If the candidate is unable to nail it down and fails to cope with stress, then I declare it as red flag.

 Other possible red/yellow flags:

-- The candidate is not listening to me when I ask them to stop and re-evaluate the chosen approach.
+- The candidate was not listening to me when I ask them to stop and re-evaluate the chosen approach.

-- The answer is really unstructured.
+- The answer was really unstructured.
 For example, they jump between different parts of the code.

-- They don't care much about variable naming or indentation.
+- They didn't care much about variable naming or indentation.

-- The candidate stops typing, then a short pause happens, and then suddenly the candidate speeds up again.
+- The candidate stopped typing, then a short pause happened, and then suddenly resumed.
 It may indicate them googling at the background.

 If the candidate is failing, but still looking really motivated, I sometimes can go overtime.